redox-os/book/src/build-system-reference.md

 ### Recipes

 - `make f.recipe-name` - Download the recipe source.
-- `make r.recipe-name` - Build a single recipe, checking if the recipe source has changed, and creating the executable, etc. e.g. `make r.games`.
+- `make r.recipe-name` - Build a single recipe, checking if the recipe source has changed, and creating the executable, etc. e.g. `make r.games`

   The package is built even if it is not in your filesystem configuration.

   (This command will continue where you stopped the build process, it's useful to save time if you had a compilation error and patched a crate)

 - `make c.recipe-name` - Clean the recipe binaries.
-- `make u.recipe-name` - Clean the recipe source code.
+- `make u.recipe-name` - Clean the recipe source code (**please backup or submit your source changes before the execution of this command**).
-- `make cr.recipe-name` - A shortcut for `make c.recipe r.recipe`.
+- `make cr.recipe-name` - A shortcut for `make c.recipe r.recipe`
-- `make ucr.recipe-name` - A shortcut for `make u.recipe c.recipe r.recipe`.
+- `make ucr.recipe-name` - A shortcut for `make u.recipe c.recipe r.recipe` (**please backup or submit your source changes before the execution of this command**).

 ### QEMU/VirtualBox